Sir Richard Fletcher, 1st Baronet

-Lieutenant-Colonel Sir Richard Fletcher, 1st Baronet (1768 – 31 August 1813) was an engineer in the British Army known for his work on the Lines of Torres Vedras.
+Lieutenant-Colonel Sir Richard Fletcher, 1st Baronet (1768 – 31 August 1813) was a British Army officer and engineer known for his work on the Lines of Torres Vedras.
 He fought in the French Revolutionary Wars and Peninsular Wars, and was mentioned in dispatches a number of times, most notably for his actions at Talavera, Busaco, Badajoz and Vitoria.
 Fletcher was twice wounded in the line of duty before being killed in action at the Siege of San Sebastian.

 Personal life

 Little is known of Richard Fletcher's early life, even his exact date of birth is obscure.
 It is known however that the year was 1768 and his father was a clergyman.
 On 27 November 1796, at Plymouth, he married Elizabeth Mudge the daughter of a doctor.
 Fletcher and his wife went on to have five children together; two sons and three daughters.
 Though Fletcher was buried near to where he was killed at San Sebastián, a monument to his memory, purchased by the Royal Engineers, stands at the western side of the north aisle in Westminster Abbey, London.